I entered the Metro Toronto Convention Centre’s front entrance not really knowing what to expect.

 From day one, we had representatives from the Democratic Republic of the Congo, Mongolia, Colombia, Mauritania, Guyana, Peru, Brazil, and many more countries visit our booth and talk to us about how we can cooperate to help regulate, formalize, and professionalize the ASGM sector in their countries.

 What was even more encouraging was the number of large-scale miners who came to our booth to engage on how they could develop a co-existence or collaboration model with ASGM miners that were mining on or near their operations.
-They weren’t looking to push them off or move them to subsistence agricultural practices (and away from the small-scale gold mining as many have done for decades).
+They weren’t looking to push them off or move them to subsistence agricultural practices (and away from the small-scale gold mining, which many have done for generations).
 These large-scale miners were eager to learn about how they can, utilizing Corporate Social Responsibility (CSR) and Environmental, Social and Governance (ESG) metrics as guiding principles, develop models that are mutually beneficial for the small and large-scale miners.
 Although this approach has been discussed in the past, it seemed a tipping point had occurred, and this caught many of us off guard.

 In a good way!